fabiandev/css-animator/README.md

 ## Basic Usage

 You can use css-animator without Angular2.
-Just import the class and animate any HTMLElement.
+Just import the class and animate any `HTMLElement`.

 ```ts
 import { AnimationBuilder } from 'css-animator/builder';